top of page

 Atmosphere 3

-When you have a crowd of 1,000 in a facility that seats 6,000, there’s not a whole lot of energy that a crowd can generate.
+When you have a crowd of 1,000 in a facility that seats 6,000, there’s not a whole lot of energy that can be generated.
 While Matthews Arena won’t be an overly loud place to watch a game, the staff here put on a first-rate, professional show.

-Dominating Matthews Arena from all areas of the gym is the facility’s video scoreboard.
-Measuring 50 feet long by 13.5 feet high, the scoreboard is put to good use throughout the game with replays, game stats, promotions and social media shout outs.
+Dominating the views at Matthews Arena is the facility’s video scoreboard.
+Measuring 50 feet long by 13.5 feet high, the scoreboard is put to good use throughout the game with replays, game stats and promotions.
 Fans with old-school sensibilities will not enjoy the intrusion of modern technology in the old barn, but Northeastern staff do a nice job integrating modern technology in this historic location.

 Neighborhood 5

-Northeastern University is located near Boston’s Back Bay neighborhood, one of the city’s most popular tourist destinations.
-The Fens neighborhood and South End are also within a short walking distance of the University.
-Many of Boston’s major attractions are located just a short distance from Matthews Arena.
+Northeastern University is located on the edge of Boston’s Back Bay neighborhood, one of the city’s most popular tourist and shopping destinations.
+The Fens neighborhood and South End are also within walking distance of the University.
+Many of Boston’s major attractions are located close to Matthews Arena.

+While there are many dining and lodging options near Matthews Arena, most of them will involve a short walk or drive from the facility, which may not be what you want to do on a chilly winter night in Boston.
 Fans visiting from out of town will want to check out the Prudential Center and Copley Place, located just a few blocks from Matthews Arena.
-Symphony Hall is just around the corner from the venue, and the Boston Museum of Fine Arts is a short walk away.
-While walking around Boston during the cold winter months may not be recommended, most of Boston’s attractions are easily accessed by a short subway ride.
+Symphony Hall is just around the corner, and the Boston Museum of Fine Arts is a short walk away.
+In addition, most of Boston’s attractions are easily accessed by a short subway ride.
+Both the Green and Orange lines have stops less than a block from Matthews Arena.

 Fans 2